derekmc/lisp-markup/README.md

  * __Lisp macros:__
    * Lisp, in my opinion, has the best macro system of any programming language.
      The fact that all code is a data facilitates this.
-   * Lisp2Markup takes advantage of this approach to macros, but without a fully powered lisp language.
+   * Lisp2Markup takes advantage of this approach to macros, but without including the lisp programming language, only it's syntax and "code as data" mentality.
-   * Macros are written in javascript and have access to template as a javascript datastructure, the data being used by the template for the conversion, and the original template conversion funciton.
+   * Macros are written in javascript and have access to the portion of the template they are applied on as a javascript datastructure.
+   * Macros also have access to the data being used by the template for the conversion, and the original markup conversion function.

 You can use the provided macro functions or write your own.